nens/waterlabel-client/README.md

 Local installation
 ------------------

+You'll need a fairly recent Node.js installation (v6.9.1 or higher) that includes `npm`.
+On Ubuntu you may need to install the `nodejs-legacy` package.

 Install [Yarn](https://yarnpkg.com/en/) first if you don't have it set up already.
+Should be as easy as `$ npm install -g yarn`.

+With Yarn, Node and npm installed, run:

 ```bash
 $ yarn install